Python-SIP/sip/sphinx/annotations.rst

     If a class or mapped type has different implementations enabled for different ranges of version numbers then those ranges must not overlap.

+    Note that sub-classing from a class that has different implementations is not currently supported.

     See :ref:`ref-incompat-apis` for more detail.